ietf-wg-asdf/SDF/sdf.md

 if further events follow.

-The current version of SDF only provides data constraint modeling and semantics for the output data of `sdfEvent` entries.
+The current version of SDF only provides data constraint modeling and semantics for the output data of Event affordances.
 Again, data definitions for payloads of protocol messages, and detailed protocol settings for invoking the action, are expected to be part of the protocol binding.